vit-lebediev/dwr-wp-plugin/readme.txt

 == Installation ==
 You need to follow these FIVE (*one of two* at the end is optional) simple steps:

 1. Download a plugin and copy it to 'site-root-dir/wp-content/plugins/donate-with-robokassa' folder (or install it from "Plugins -> Add new" menu in the admin panel.
-You can find it using plugin search)
+You can find it using plugin search.).
 2. In admin panel of the site, activate the plugin (You can do it under "Plugins -> Installed Plugins" menu).
 3. Go to Settings -> Donate With Robokassa (DWR) page and fill in all the required fields (more details on this here).
 4. Add [dwr_payment_widget] shortcode anywhere on the website where you would like to see robokassa donation widget.